No Pity for Children

-Khan is technically correct that the Prophet, to my knowledge, did not personally participate in the murders committed on his behalf or at his insistence.
-But, he does condone such murders, her argument to the contrary notwithstanding!
-His example, even as a bystander*, is meant as a guide for the believers and many dutifully follow its most wretched expression to this day e.g. the mass murders committed by Islamic State, the Charlie Hebdo murders...
+His example, even as a bystander (his so-called silent approval), is meant as a guide for the believers and many dutifully follow its most wretched expression to this day e.g. the mass murders committed by Islamic State, the Charlie Hebdo murders...

-As to Khan’s portrayal of Mary as more than a pawn in Allah's plan to diminish the role of her Son so as to elevate that of the Prophet Muhammad, what can I say: Mary, Who Venerates Her More?
+Khan’s portrayal of Mary as more than a pawn in Allah's plan to diminish the role of her Son so as to elevate that of the Prophet, is also disingenuous.

 By allowing a religion that does not even consider children worthy of compassion to be praised in a public school setting we are not only accomplices in our own deceit but in deceiving children into becoming the pitiless protagonists of Khan's article.